JonoLChang/Agri/README.md

-# Attempt at writing script to determine plant spacing based on specific parameters.
+# Attempt at writing a script to determine plant spacing based on specific parameters.